incnone/condorbot/documentation.md

 If you have typed `.done` in error, you should immediately type `.undone`.
 The race will then continue.

 If at any time something goes wrong and you and your opponent both wish to cancel the race, both of you should type `.cancel`.
-If both racers type `.cancel`, the race will be cancelled and a new race will begin.
+If both racers type `.cancel`, the race will be canceled and a new race will begin.

 After the first race is over, the second race will begin; again both racers will have to type `.ready` for the second race to actually start the race.
 There will then be a third race (regardless of the outcome of the first two races).
 After three races have been completed, the match will be automatically recorded.